EDC Las Vegas 2021

 Getting Into the Spirit

 Don’t show up in a pair of jeans and an old shirt.
 The spirit of EDC is in its patrons.
 Dress up to show off your personality.
 You might don a pair of wings, or paint your face unusual colors.
 Wigs, gloves and DIY outfits are part of the fun spirit at this Las Vegas music festival.
 You might also consider handing out jewelry as a unique way to meet people.
 Handmade, beaded necklaces and bracelets are traded and given out by the attendees.
-Referred to as candy, these inexpensive crafts start conversations and make everyone feel good with their distinct colors.
+Referred to like candy, these inexpensive crafts start conversations and make everyone feel good with their distinct colors.

 This Las Vegas music festival has a lot of security and medical personnel to serve the attendees throughout the event.
 However, you should still take precautions to remain safe.
 Don’t eat or drink any substance you’re unfamiliar with at the time; drugs are often passed around with a casual flair, and you don’t want to accidentally consume them.
 Take care of people who look ill; medical teams are always nearby, so try to be helpful and point out any ill people.
 It’s possible to save that person’s night – or their life – so that they can get up and dance later on.

 If you can’t find tickets for this year’s EDC, make a mental note to be first in line for next year.
 This Las Vegas music festival is unlike any other that you’ll encounter.
 Dance to the music, meet new friends and party until sunrise with EDC’s eclectic mix of trance, house and pop music.

 EDC has become one of the most popular concerts around the world, so tickets do sell out at times.

 You can follow them on social-media outlets or subscribe to their email newsletter so that any announcements go straight to your inbox.
 Sale dates are usually announced several weeks in advance.

 You can also try radio giveaways or official ticket resellers.